 The core research group consists of researchers in different careers stages who are trained mainly in social anthropology, sociology, legal studies, gender studies, philosophy and human geography.

-Shahram Khosravi is Associate Professor at the Department of Social Anthropology, University of Stockholm.
-His research interest include anthropology of Iran and the Middle East, and he has for many years studied, and written about, migration, diaspora, borders, illegality and deportation.
-One of Khosravi's most recent book Precarious Lives (2017) takes up issues of contemporary Iranian everyday life, hope, and how current socio-political processes leave people in a place of spaial and social immobility.
+Shahram Khosravi is Professor at the Department of Social Anthropology, University of Stockholm.
+His research interest include anthropology of Iran and the Middle East, and he has for many years studied and written about migration, diaspora, borders, illegality and deportation.
+One of Khosravi's most recent books, Precarious Lives (2017), addresses issues of contemporary Iranian everyday life, hope, and how current socio-political processes leave people in a place of spatial and social immobility.

-Marry-Anne Karlsen is a postdoctoral fellow at Centre for Women’s and Gender Research (SKOK), and senior researcher at Uni Research Rokkan Centre.
+Marry-Anne Karlsen is a postdoctoral fellow at the Centre for Women’s and Gender Research (SKOK), and senior researcher at Uni Research Rokkan Centre.
 She has a background in both human geography and social anthropology.
 Her research interests cover migration, welfare state, and border politics.
-Her PhD-thesis Precarious inclusion.
-Irregular migration, practices of care and state b/ordering in Norway explored the encounter between health care providers and irregular migrants and and was part of the project Provision of Welfare to Irregular Migrants.
+Her PhD thesis Precarious inclusion.
+Irregular migration, practices of care and state b/ordering in Norway explored the encounter between health care providers and irregular migrants and was part of the project Provision of Welfare to Irregular Migrants.

 Thomas Hylland Eriksen is a Professor at the Department of Social Anthropology, University of Oslo.
-He has for many years studied, and written about, migration, identity politics, ethnicity, nationalism and globalisation from a comparative perspective.
-As from 2012, Eriksen has worked on the ERC funded research project Overheating: The Three Crises of Globalisation’, which attempts to study and analyse globalisation 'from below'.
-His recent book Boomtown: Runaway Gloabalisation oon the Queensland Coast (2018) is published as a part of the the Overheating-project.
+He has for many years studied and written about migration, identity politics, ethnicity, nationalism and globalisation from a comparative perspective.
+From 2012 to 2017, Eriksen worked on the ERC funded research project Overheating: The Three Crises of Globalisation’, which attempted to study and analyse globalisation 'from below'.
+His recent book Boomtown: Runaway Globalisation on the Queensland Coast (2018) is published as a part of the the Overheating project.
 He has also published popular books, textbooks, polemical books and essays on a variety of topics.
-Since March 2015, Eriksen has been serving as President of the European Association of Social Anthropologists (EASA).
-Click here, to hear Hylland Eriksen talk about "WAIT".
+From 2015 to 2016, Eriksen served President of the European Association of Social Anthropologists (EASA).
+Click here to hear Hylland Eriksen talk about "WAIT".

 Odin Lysaker is Professor of Ethics at the Department of Religion, Philosophy, and History, University of Agder.
 Although Lysaker works broadly in the areas of ethics, political philosophy, and social philosophy, his current main fields of research cover migration and human rights, health and development, democracy and free speech, as well as climate issues.
 As from 2013, Lysaker has been part of the NECORE project (Negotiating Values – Collective Identities and Resilience in Post-Terror Norway) at PRIO (Peace Research Institute Oslo).

-Kari Anne Drangsland is the PhD-candidate in the WAIT project.
+Kari Anne Drangsland is the PhD candidate in the WAIT project.
 Her research interests include migration, bordering processes, urban planning and development.
-She has a MA-degree in human geography from the University of Bergen.
+She has a MA degree in Human Geography from the University of Bergen.
 The thesis examines what happens when the discourse of social integration is embedded in an urban planning discourse, and how integration measures take the form of spatial organisation at the neighbourhood level.
-She is also co-author for a chapter in the book Nordic work with traumatised refugees: Do we really care (2014) called "The conditions for hospitality in the Norwegian asylum reception system".
+She is also co-author of a chapter in the book Nordic work with traumatised refugees: Do we really care (2014) called "The conditions for hospitality in the Norwegian asylum reception system".